notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc3.md

    notation sign --id <key_id> --plugin <KMS_plugin> localhost:5000/net-monitor@sha256:xxx
    ```

-The experience is simplified for the scenario that the key is used only for one time.
-There is no need to add the key for later usage by `notation key add` command.
+This experience reduces the number of configuration steps required to setup signing.
+Users do not have to do the "notation key add" to start signing.

 ## Credits